-EFSEC in coordination with WDFW, reviewed the SCA amendment materials and determined the amended project location is not an obvious migration route.
+EFSEC in coordination with WDFW, reviewed the SCA Amendment materials and determined the amended project location is not in an obvious migration route.
 An excessive amount of birds around the rotor-swept area is not expected.
-WDFW's review concluded that Impacts and mortality are expected to be similar to those experienced by EFSEC's Kittitas Valley Wind Farm facility (WDFW 5/2/18).
-Although the turbine blades will be longer creating a larger wind swept area for each turbine, the decrease from a maximum of 95 turbines to a maximum of 31 turbines for the amended project would result in a 36-48% reduction in rotor swept area resulting in reduced bird/bat interaction with turbine blades than what was analyzed in the FSEIS (Desert Claim Wind Power Revised Project Description).
+WDFW's review concluded that impacts and mortality are expected to be similar to those experienced by EFSEC's Kittitas Valley Wind Farm facility (WDFW 5/2/2018).
+Although the turbine blades will be longer and create a larger wind swept area for each turbine, the decrease from a maximum of 95 turbines to a maximum of 31 turbines for the amended project would result in a 36-48% reduction in rotor swept area.
+This reduction would reduce bird/bat interaction with turbine blades than was analyzed in the FSEIS for the original project, (Desert Claim Wind Power Revised Project Description).
 WDFW requests that the Certificate Holder work with them on several plant, animal, and wetland topics listed in the amended SCA and finalize well before construction, including an opportunity to participate in micro-siting of roads that might further reduce stream or wetland impacts (WDFW 4/20/2018).
-Per the existing SCA, the Certificate Holder will coordinate with WDFW to develop a Habitat Mitigation Plan, Habitat Restoration Plan, Pre-Construction Raptor Nest Survey, and a Pre-Construction Townsends Ground Squirrel Survey.
+Per the SCA Amendment, the Certificate Holder is required to coordinate with WDFW to develop a Habitat Mitigation Plan, Habitat Restoration Plan, Pre-Construction Raptor Nest Survey, and a Pre-Construction Townsends Ground Squirrel Survey.

-No new or increased adverse environmental impacts to animals and their habitats are expected from the proposal.
+No new or increased adverse environmental impacts to animals and their habitats are expected from the amended proposal.
 No other mitigation measures recommended.